-We account for stock-based compensation in accordance with SFAS No. 123 (revised 2004), Share-Based Payment, ("SFAS No. 123R"), which requires that employee share-based equity awards be accounted for under the fair value method, and eliminates the ability to account for these instruments under the intrinsic value method prescribed by APB Opinion No. 25 and previously allowed under the original provisions of SFAS No. 123.
-SFAS No. 123R requires the use of an option pricing model for estimating fair value, which is then amortized to expense over the service periods.
-See further disclosures related to our stock-based compensation plan in Note 17.
+We account for stock-based compensation in accordance with Accounting Standards Codification ("ASC") Topic 718 (Compensation - Stock Compensation) which requires that employee share-based equity awards be accounted for under the fair value method and requires the use of an option pricing model for estimating fair value, which is then amortized to expense over the service periods.
+See further disclosures related to our stock-based compensation plan in Note 16.